borovikovd/borovikovd.github.io/content/posts/2022-04-12-scrum-and-design.md

 ---
 title: "How to fit UI/UX into Scrum"
 date: 2022-04-12T00:00:00Z
-summary: " - But we need designs!" © Frontend Developers
+summary: "But we need designs! - Frontend Developers"
 categories: ["scrum", "ui/ux"]
 ---